cran-task-views/Omics/Omics.md

     experimentally-derived groups of genes or proteins.
 -   `r pkg("DysPIA")` identifies dysregulated pathways based on a pre-ranked gene pair list, using the `r pkg("DysPIAData")`.

+- `r pkg("ftrCOOL")` extracts features from nucleotide and peptide sequences and converts them to discrete numbers in order be used as predictors in machine learning models.

 [**Genomics**](#genomics)
 *CRISPR*
 -   `r pkg("CB2")` provided functions for CRISPR pooled screen analysis using Beta-Binomial Test.